jepiqueau/jepiqueau.github.io/_posts/2023-11-08-Ionic7Angular-VideoPlayer-App.md

     npm run start
  ```

- - The application will lokk like has below in the Web browser.
+ - The application will look like has below in the Web browser.

   <div align="center"><br><img src="/images/Ionic7-Angular-VideoList.png" width="50%" /></div><br>